balintapro/dotfiles/readme.md

 - Tmux
 - Some bash scirpts

+Note: If you would found the install.sh script useful consider a star for the repo, cheers!

 ## Installation

 You can find the tools and programs you'll need to install for my configuration to work under `Requirement` section.